Firearms regulation in the United Kingdom: Dunblane massacre

-On 13 March 1996, Thomas Hamilton, a 43-year-old former scout leader who had been ousted by The Scout Association in 1974, shot dead 16 young children and their teacher, Gweneth Mayor, in Dunblane Primary School's gymnasium with two Browning Hi-Power pistols and two Smith & Wesson Model 19 revolvers.
+On 13 March 1996, Thomas Hamilton, a 43-year-old former Scout leader who had been ousted by The Scout Association in 1974, shot dead 16 young children and their teacher, Gweneth Mayor, in Dunblane Primary School's gymnasium with two Browning Hi-Power pistols and two Smith & Wesson Model 19 revolvers.
 He then shot himself.
-There is a memorial to the 17 victims in the local cemetery and a cenotaph in the cathedral.
-The funds raised in the aftermath of the tragedy have been used to build a new community centre for the town.

-Personnel of the Police Firearms Licensing Office were unaware of Hamilton's expulsion by the Scout Association, nor were they aware of allegations made against him regarding unsavoury behaviour on a number of boy's summer camps he had organised, allegations that would have exposed his poor character.
-The tragedy led to improvements in inter-departmental sharing of police intelligence and deeper background checks of firearm certificate applicants.
+Personnel of the Police Firearms Licensing Office were not aware of Hamilton's expulsion by the Scout Association, nor were they aware of allegations made against him regarding unsavoury behaviour at boys' summer camps he had organised: allegations that would have exposed his poor character.
+The incident led to improvements in inter-departmental sharing of police intelligence and deeper background checks of firearm certificate applicants.

-After the incident, legislation was introduced in 1997 to prohibit, with some extremely specialised exemptions, "small firearms" with a barrel length of less than 30 cm or an overall length of less than 60 cm.
+After the incident, in 1997, legislation was introduced to prohibit, with some extremely specialised exemptions, "small firearms" with a barrel length of less than 30 cm or an overall length of less than 60 cm.